 The sequencer is now supported as an unbundled product.
-The example includes an example state notation program; sncExample.stt.
+The example includes an example state notation program, sncExample.stt.
 As created by makeBaseApp the example is not built or executed.

-Before sncExample.st can be built, the sequencer must be built using the same version of base that the example uses.
+Before sncExample.stt can be compiled, the sequencer module must have been built using the same version of base that the example uses.